-The Credit Union is exposed to the following risks as a result of holding financial instruments: credit risk, liquidity risk and market risk.
+The Credit Union is exposed to various risks as a result of holding financial instruments.
 The following is a description of these risks and how the Credit Union manages its exposure to these risks.

 Credit risk

 The business of the Credit Union necessitates the management of credit risk.
 Credit risk is the potential for loss due to the failure of a borrower to meet its contractual obligations.